 When your child turns 18 (in most states), it might be hard to imagine that little child who once needed you for everything has now become – overnight – an adult.
 Now your child is free to vote, marry, apply for a credit card, make medical and financial decisions, sign contracts, and live independently.
-No wonder the law calls this coming of age “emancipation.”
+No wonder the law calls this coming-of-age “emancipation.”

 But if your adult child is hurt in an accident and needs somebody to make critical medical decisions, you cannot be the one to do that without your child having named you as power of attorney, even if you’re still paying for your child’s health insurance.
 If that child is so injured that a guardian is needed, you would not automatically be that person.
 Court proceedings would be required and those are expensive and time-consuming.
-A health care power of attorney would avoid that headache and would give you the standing you need, in one efficient document.
+A healthcare power of attorney would avoid that headache and would give you the standing you need, in one efficient document.

-In money matters, you will not be permitted access to your adult child’s bank accounts unless your child has made you agent in a financial power of attorney.
+In money matters, you will not be permitted access to your adult child’s bank accounts unless your child has made you an agent in a financial power of attorney.

 Even if you’re paying for your child’s education, schools are not permitted to release educational records without a signed “FERPA” disclosure statement when your child reaches majority.
-See: